New Ground State in ${}^{149}$La Removes Two-Neutron-Separation-Energy Anomaly in Lanthanum Isotopes

 Nuclear interactions can be sorted into two components: monopole and multipole parts.
 The former corresponds to the effect of the spherical mean field, while the latter part majorly includes lower-order components, $i.e.$, quadrupole and octupole deformations.
 The competition between them determines the intrinsic nuclear shape.
 The transitions of nuclear shape can be found in sudden changes of the nuclear binding energy (BE), which serves as a key indicator for nuclear structure evolution.

-The two-neutron separation energy, defined as $S_{\rm 2n} (N, Z) = {\rm BE}(N, Z) - {\rm BE}(N-2, Z)$, is one of the most useful indicators to discuss nuclear structure evolution \citep{Lunney2003}.
+The two-neutron separation energy, defined as $S_{\rm 2n} (N, Z) = {\rm BE}(N, Z) - {\rm BE}(N-2, Z)$, is one of the useful indicators to discuss nuclear structure evolution \citep{Lunney2003}.
 One of the important nuclear-physics quantities characterized by $S_{\rm 2n}$ is the neutron magic number, which appears as a drop in the $S_{2n}$ trend.
 In regions far from stability on the nuclear chart, traditional magic numbers vanish while new ones emerge.
-Direct mass measurements confirmed the neutron magic number $N=32$ in calcium \citep{Wienholtz2013}, first suggested by $\beta$-end point measurement \citep{Huck1985}.
+Direct mass measurements support the neutron magic number $N=32$ in calcium \citep{Wienholtz2013}, first suggested by $\beta$-end point measurements \citep{Huck1985}.
 Further studies revealed magicities at $N=32$ and $N=34$ in the isotopes from potassium to scandium \citep{Rosenbusch2015, Michimasa2018, Meisel2020, Leistenschneider2021}.
+However, the charge radii measurements \citep{Ruiz2016, Koszorus2021} do not support the $N=32$ shell in potassium and calcium.
 For titanium and vanadium, a shell closure at $N=40$ was proposed \citep{Michimasa2020}, but it has recently been rejected \citep{Iimura2023}.